zmarffy/apt-repo/README.md

 # `apt-repo-maker`

 `apt-repo-maker` is a program to create and host an APT repo on GitHub.
+It wraps `reprepro`

 ## Requirements

 - `gh`

+## Usage

-# TODO: Write all the docs.
+TODO: Write this.

+## Future enhancements

+- Remove `gh` as a requirement in favor of HTTP requests